RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 other custom stores including plain XML files, strings or a database.
 Additional custom stores can also be created easily.

-Unlike the built-in .NET Configuration Manager classes, the classes you create are strongly typed and automatically convert config store values to strong types.
-You can also write configuration data from the class to the configuration store and if a store or store value doesn't exist it's automatically created (provided permissions allow it)
+Unlike the built-in .NET Configuration Manager, the classes you create are strongly typed and automatically convert config store values to strong types.
+You can also write configuration data from the class to the configuration store and if a store or store value doesn't exist it's automatically created (provided permissions allow it).

 This library provides: